elastic/elastic-package/docs/howto/system_testing.md

           {"parent":[{"k":"v"},{"k":"v"},{"k":"v"}]}
 ```

+This simulates a single call to the API `/testexpectedevents/api` which is expected to return multiple events in a single response.

+The `"parent"` field represents the top-level array within which these events are stored.
+3rd party APIs will define an appropriate key here according to their schema, some real-world examples might be: `"data":[]` or `"events":[]`.

+In this example, there are 3 events.
+Each event is `{"k":"v"}`.
+You may wish to use real-world examples for consistency with e.g. pipeline tests elsewhere in the test suite.

-The test is applied when `assert.events_count` is defined and `> 0`.
+The assertion is applied when `assert.events_count` is defined and `> 0`.
 It expects a message body comprised of a JSON string that includes an arbitrary top-level field whose value is an array.
 The system test will only pass when the number of elements in this array is equal to the configured value.

 #### Placeholders